 It comes out of the oven golden brown, full of holiday spices, and so much eggnog flavor.
 I like to serve it with maple syrup and even some fresh berries.
 Holiday mornings are always made better with a simple but special make ahead breakfast dish the whole family will love.
 We have chosen to use sliced brioche bread for this recipe, but you could use any thick slices of bread you have, the key to success is using a sturdy bread that will hold up to the quick eggnog custard.

 So next time Christmas morning calls, consider this overnight French toast casserole with all of the flavor and crunchy texture of classic French toast with the ease of a make ahead recipe!
-For more perfect holiday breakfast recipes try our chef's scone recipe or our kale and bacon potato hash.
+For another perfect holiday breakfast recipe try our giant cinnamon rolls.

 Jump to: